 Don’t get left behind, make sure you have the proper identification to board the ship.
 Remember, you are leaving the country!

-Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall the On The Blue Cruise, On The Blue Cruises, Inc., and/or Royal Caribbean, have any further liability to such guests.
+Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall the On the Blue Cruise, On the Blue Cruises, LLC., and/or Norwegian Cruise Line, have any further liability to such guests.

 The Western Hemisphere Travel Initiative (WHTI) Passport Requirements became effective June 1, 2009, for land and sea borders.
 While the WHTI requires a valid passport for land and sea travel, a final ruling was issued allowing leniency for “closed-loop” cruises, i.e., sailings that both originate and terminate in the same U.S. port.

 For both security and immigration purposes, each guest is responsible for bringing all necessary travel documents and identification required for the cruise itinerary.
 Only a valid passport (please note exception for closed loop sailings) or other WHTI compliant document will be accepted for entry or re-entry into the U.S.